 We try and encourage all children to eat a sensible balanced diet.

-Each day Chartwell delivers a range of healthy meals that are served in our hall.
-These include a meat, vegetarian and jacket potato option every day.
+Each day Caterlink delivers a range of healthy meals that are served in our hall.
+These include a meat, vegetarian, jacket potato or roll option every day.

 In line with the government’s policy for Universal Infant Free School Meals, all our children in Reception, Year 1 and Year 2 receive a government funded school meal every day.
 Children in Years 3, 4, 5 and 6 can also order school meals at a cost of £2.25 per day.
 Alternatively, children can bring a healthy packed lunch into school if they prefer.